NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 ## What to do if your registration details from your GP surgery’s online services do not work

+Your registration details from your GP surgery’s online services can be used to prove who you are.
+If this does not work for you, there are a number of possible reasons why.

+If this does not work for you there are a number of possible reasons why.

 ### Reference CID7001: Wrong details

 Reference CID7001 is shown when 1 or more of the details you enter are wrong.
 This could be because you have wrongly entered 1 or more of your 3 registration details from your GP surgery’s online services.
 Or, it could mean the name and date of birth you entered does not match what is on your NHS record.